Find a module for your robot

 Add a modular resource from the Viam registry

-The Viam registry is a central repository of modules from both Viam and the robotics community that allows you to easily extend Viam’s capabilities on your robot.
+The Viam registry is a central repository of modules from both Viam and the robotics community that allows you to easily extend Viam’s capabilities on your machine.

 A module provides one or more modular resources (either a component or service).

-Follow the instructions below depending on the type of modular resource you would like to add to your robot:
+Follow the instructions below depending on the type of modular resource you would like to add to your machine:

-To add a modular component from the Viam registry to your robot:
+To add a modular component from the Viam registry to your machine:

 Browse the list of available component types, and select the specific modular component you’d like to add.